Appraisal Standards Review Protocol

 - Examine the documentation proving notification of the annual application of exemptions/special appraisals for the last two years, and discuss whether this was done in full compliance with Sections 11.11-11.47 of the Tax Code.
 If deviations have occurred, prepare a discussion of the reasons for noncompliance and any steps taken to remedy the situation.
 Where appropriate, make recommendations for compliance.

-- Examine policies and procedures relating to exemptions and a sample of property with exemptions and the corresponding documentation.
+- Examine policies and procedures relating to exemptions and a sample of properties with exemptions and the corresponding documentation.
 Prepare a written assessment– discussing the district's level of compliance with the Tax Code on granting, verifying and denying exemptions and/or special appraisals, as shown in Sections 11.11-11.47, Tax Code.
 Where system or procedural weaknesses are noted, discuss them and make recommendations for improvement.

 How does the district ensure that its forms are current and in compliance with state laws and rules?
 Who is responsible for monitoring changes to laws and rules and making necessary changes to the district's forms?